 - Dysthymic Disorder

-- A type of chronic depression
+- A type of chronic, low-grade depression

 - Postpartum Depression

-- Depression that can occur after having a baby
+- Depression that occurs after childbirth

 Our evidence-based, scientifically proven interventions are demonstrated to be effective for overcoming depression and other related mood and anxiety disorders.
 Learn more about our empirically based therapy modalities by visiting our Methods page.